CodeReviewDAO/dxd_codereview/Reviews/38 - Memri Data Privacy DAO based on the MVPR/1 - Plugins Batch 1/README.md

 ### Usage

 The Reviewer followed the instructions in the README to create an App Password for a Gmail account, and then successfully connected and imported data.
+Note: the path in the README for the credentials is erroneously listed as Instagram when it should be gmail.

 ## Sentiment Plugin